Oblivious resampling oracles and parallel algorithms for the Lopsided Lovasz Local Lemma: Abstract

 \section{Abstract}

-The Lov\'{a}sz Local Lemma (LLL) is a probabilistic tool which shows that, if a collection of ``bad'' events $\mathcal B$ in a probability space are not too likely and not too interdependent, then there is a positive probability that no bad-events in $\mathcal B$ occur.
+The Lov\'{a}sz Local Lemma (LLL) shows that, for a collection of ``bad'' events $\mathcal B$ in a probability space which are not too likely and not too interdependent, there is a positive probability that no events in $\mathcal B$ occur.
 Moser \& Tardos (2010) gave sequential and parallel algorithms which transformed most applications of the variable-assignment LLL into efficient algorithms.
-A framework of Harvey \& Vondr\'{a}k (2015) based on ``resampling oracles'' extended this give very general sequential algorithms for other probability spaces satisfying the Lopsided Lov\'{a}sz Local Lemma (LLLL).
+A framework of Harvey \& Vondr\'{a}k (2015) based on ``resampling oracles'' extended this to sequential algorithms for other probability spaces satisfying a generalization of the LLL known as the Lopsided Lov\'{a}sz Local Lemma (LLLL).

-We describe a new structural property of resampling oracles which holds for all known resampling oracles, which we call ``obliviousness.''
-Essentially, it means that the interaction between two bad-events $B, B'$ depends only on the randomness used to resample $B$, and not on the precise state within $B$ itself.
+We describe a new structural property which holds for most known resampling oracles, which we call ``obliviousness.''
+Essentially, it means that the interaction between two bad-events $B, B'$ depends only on the randomness used to resample $B$, and not the precise state within $B$ itself.

 This property has two major consequences.
-First, it is the key to achieving a unified parallel LLLL algorithm, which is faster than previous, problem-specific algorithms of Harris (2016) for the variable-assignment LLLL algorithm and of Harris \& Srinivasan (2014) for permutations.
-This new algorithm extends a framework of Kolmogorov (2016), and gives the first RNC algorithms for rainbow perfect matchings and rainbow hamiltonian cycles of $K_n$.
+First, combined with a framework of Kolmogorov (2016), it leads to a unified parallel LLLL algorithm, which is faster than previous, problem-specific algorithms of Harris (2016) for the variable-assignment LLLL and of Harris \& Srinivasan (2014) for permutations.
+This gives the first RNC algorithms for rainbow perfect matchings and rainbow hamiltonian cycles of $K_n$.

-Second, this property allows us to build LLLL probability spaces out of a relatively simple ``atomic'' set of events.
-It was intuitively clear that existing LLLL spaces were built in this way; but the obliviousness property formalizes this and gives a way of automatically turning a resampling oracle for atomic events into a resampling oracle for conjunctions of them.
-Using this framework, we get the first sequential resampling oracle for rainbow perfect matchings on the complete $s$-uniform hypergraph $K_n^{(s)}$, and the first commutative resampling oracle for hamiltonian cycles of $K_n$.
+Second, this property allows us to build LLLL probability spaces from simpler ``atomic'' events.
+This gives the first resampling oracle for rainbow perfect matchings on the complete $s$-uniform hypergraph $K_n^{(s)}$, and the first commutative resampling oracle for hamiltonian cycles of $K_n$.

+This is an extended version of a paper which appeared in the ACM-SIAM Symposium on Discrete Algorithms (SODA) 2019.